radoslaw-lazur/radekRatesFrontVaadin/README.md

 ## Description

 This app is an exemplary currency exchange web application.
-The application a new user to sign in, save IBAN numbers and finally create currency exchanges.
+The application allows a new user to sign in, save IBAN numbers and finally create currency exchanges.
 After signing in to the application activation E-mail is sent.
 Other functions are also provided by the applications e.g. if the user is not activated there is no possibility to log in;